avangemert/TuThu-project-one/README.md

-# TuThu-project-one
+# School shootings project
-DataViz class project one
+Used Python, Pandas, matplotlib, census and gun license APIs for data retrieval, cleanup, and visualization.